Wabinab/xenoblade-chronicles-2/src/14_factory.md

 Nia: "Now we're gonna need some answers.
 What were you people plotting here?"

-He tried to secure himself as innocent, wobblingly answered, "_O-ordinary business!
+He pretended naïveté, wobblingly answered, "_O-ordinary business!
 We **innocently** mass-produce ether furnaces and artificial Blades, and sell to people who want them!_"

 Dadapon added to the story, "They threaten Tatazo, and force to participate in production process..."